php-ru/symfony-docs-ru/email/spool.rst

     $ php bin/console swiftmailer:spool:send --time-limit=10 --env=prod

-Of course you will not want to run this manually in reality.
+You will most likely not want to run this command manually in reality.
 Instead, the console command should be triggered by a cron job or scheduled task and run at a regular interval.